blckngm/noise-rust/README.md

 ## Status

+Protocol revision: 31.

 All basic patterns and `XXfallback` are implemented.
-Vectors from noise-c and cacophony are passed.
+Vectors from `noise-c` and `cacophony` are successfully verified.

-Please test and review.

-Perhaps don't use for security critical purposes (yet)!

 ## Crates

+This repository contains several crates.
 The `noise-protocol` crate contains the abstract implementation of the protocol framework.
-Several sibling crates, namely `noise-sodiumoxide`, `noise-ring` and `noise-rust-crypto`, provide implementations of the crypto primitives needed by `noise-protocol`.
+Several sibling crates, namely `noise-sodiumoxide`, `noise-ring` and `noise-rust-crypto`, provide concrete implementations of the needed crypto primitives.
 They are wrappers around `sodiumoxide`, _ring_ and `rust-crypto`, respectively.

 The following table shows what primitives each of these crates
 supports: